classroomtechtools/managebac_openapply_to_gsheets/README.md

 ```
 4. Run the `run_MB_TermGradesForTerms` function.
 It may take a several minutes to complete

+### Attendance

+#### Homeroom Attendance for a date range

+The `run_MB_HrAttendance_byDate` populates a sheet with homeroom attendance for each day in a date range (which must be manually input).
+It can skip weekends.
+You must provide it a list of year group IDs, which can be found by running `run_MB_Yeargroups`.

+The `report_HrAttendance_byDate` can then be used to build a pivot table which displays daily tabulation of attendance data.

+#### Class Attendance by terms

+The `run_MB_ClassAttendance_byterm` function populates a sheet for all classes, for every term the class was run.
+It displays student ID and the (calculated) grade at the time the student was entered.
+It can be used to build attendance analytics.

+#### Class Attendance for a date range

+The `run_MB_ClassAttendance_byDate` populates a sheet with class attendance for each day in a date range (which must be manually input).
+It can skip weekends.

+The `report_ClassAttendance_byDate` can then be used to build a pivot table which displays daily tabulation of attendance data.

 ## Update to latest version

 Instructions for updating to the latest version of the codebase from an old spreadsheet.
 In the attached project: